History of Belarus: Belarus in World War II

 When the Soviet Union invaded Poland on September 17, 1939, following the terms of the Molotov–Ribbentrop Pact's secret protocol, Western Byelorussia, which was part of Poland, is included in the BSSR.
 Similarly to the times of German occupation during World War I, Belarusian language and Soviet culture enjoyed relative prosperity in this short period.
 Already in October 1940, over 75% of schools used the Belarusian language, also in the regions where no Belarus people lived, e.g. around Łomża, what was Ruthenization.
-Western Belarus was sovietised, tens of thousands were imprisoned, deported, murdered.
+Western Belarus was sovietised, tens of thousands were imprisoned in Gulag camps, exiled and many were executed as "enemies of the people".
 The victims were mostly Polish and Jewish.

 After twenty months of Soviet rule, Nazi Germany and its Axis allies invaded the Soviet Union on 22 June 1941.
 Soviet authorities immediately evacuated about 20% of the population of Belarus, killed thousands of prisoners and destroyed all the food supplies.
 The country suffered particularly heavily during the fighting and the German occupation.
 Minsk was captured by the Germans on 28 June 1941.
 Following bloody encirclement battles, all of the present-day Belarus territory was occupied by the Germans by the end of August 1941.

 During World War II, the Nazis attempted to establish a puppet Belarusian government, Belarusian Central Rada, with the symbolics similar to BNR.
 In reality, however, the Germans imposed a brutal racist regime, burning down some 9,000 Belarusian villages, deporting some 380,000 people for slave labour, and killing hundreds of thousands of civilians more.
 Local police took part in many of those crimes.
 Almost the whole, previously very numerous, Jewish populations of Belarus that did not evacuate were killed.
 One of the first uprisings of a Jewish ghetto against the Nazis occurred in 1942 in Belarus, in the small town of Lakhva.